phac123/GAP/README.md

 # CEKFNN
-the implementation of GAP and some checkpoint
+the implementation of CEKFNN and some checkpoint